gujord/OpenAPI-MCP/README.md

 ## Integration with LLMs via MCP

-OpenAPI-MCP integrates with MCP, enabling LLMs to directly invoke API endpoints:
+OpenAPI-MCP is designed to integrate seamlessly with MCP orchestrators:

-- **Dynamic Registration:** Endpoints from the OpenAPI spec are automatically loaded and registered as MCP tools.
+- **Dynamic Registration:** Endpoints from the OpenAPI spec are automatically registered as MCP tools.
-- **LLM Invocation:** LLMs call endpoints using registered operation IDs, with all responses formatted according to JSON-RPC 2.0 (including a top-level `server_name`).
+- **LLM Invocation:** LLMs invoke endpoints using the registered operation IDs.
+All responses conform to JSON-RPC 2.0, making them easily interpretable by the orchestrator.
-- **Generic Server:** The MCP server is generic and can work with various orchestrators (like cursor and windsurf) without modification.
+- **Generic Server:** The server is language-agnostic and works with various clients (Cursor, Windsurf, Claude Desktop) without additional modification.

-This integration extends LLM capabilities by facilitating structured interaction with external APIs.
+This design extends LLM capabilities by providing a standardized and secure method to interact with external APIs.

 ## Examples